jminn12/nus-test/README.md

-# nus-test
-This is a test repository!
+# This is a test repository for our DevOps course

+I am adding some text here

+## This is a smaller headline

+* this is a list item
+* another one!

+### This is a even smaller headline